TrellixVulnTeam/swahilipython_SCMU/Doc/library/fileinput.rst

    Close the sequence.

-The class which implements the sequence behavior provided by the module is available for subclassing as well:
+The kundi which implements the sequence behavior provided by the module is available for subclassing as well: